pytest-dev/pytest/doc/en/mark.rst

 Note that everything after the ``:`` is an optional description.

-Alternatively, you can register new markers programatically in a :ref:`pytest_configure <initialization-hooks>` hook:
+Alternatively, you can register new markers programmatically in a :ref:`pytest_configure <initialization-hooks>` hook:

 .. code-block:: python